Jeannie Tirado

-Jeannie Tirado is an American voice actress.
-Some of her noteworthy roles include Zera in Fairy Tail Zero, Leila Malcal in Code Geass: Akito the Exiled, Kaga in KanColle: Kantai Collection, Android 21 in Dragon Ball FighterZ, and female Byleth in Fire Emblem: Three Houses.
+Jeannie Tirado (born July 19, 1990) is an American voice actress.
+Some of her noteworthy roles include Zera in Fairy Tail Zero, Leila Malcal in Code Geass: Akito the Exiled, Kaga in KanColle: Kantai Collection, Android 21 in Dragon Ball FighterZ, Norman in The Promised Neverland, Riko in Love Live!
+Sunshine!!, and female Byleth in Fire Emblem: Three Houses.

 Biography

 Tirado was born and raised in Orlando, Florida.
 She is of Puerto Rican descent.
 Growing up, Tirado was a fan of Disney films, especially The Little Mermaid and Beauty and the Beast; this inspired her to pursue a career in voice acting.
 Tirado graduated from college with a degree in music and worked as a vocalist for various albums, before switching to voice acting.
-On October 24, 2021 Jeannie Tirado married John Riding.
+On October 24, 2021, Tirado married John Riding.